 2-17.2 OUI

-The section describes to Configure VOICE VLAN OUI table.
-The maximum entry number is 16.
+Configure VOICE VLAN OUI table on this page.
+The maximum number of entries is 16.
 Modifying the OUI table will restart auto detection of OUI process.

 To configure Voice VLAN OUI Table in the web interface: